hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ### Seperate Links for every VLAN
-For the second method, every VLAN need one Link.
-This is not the best method because Router mostly have not enough Interfaces.
-So you waste Resources which are maybe usefull for other Configurations.
+For the second method, every VLAN need one link.
+This is not the best method because router mostly have not enough interfaces.
+So, you waste resources which are maybe usefull for other configurations.
-You need to configure the default Gateway on the Interface for the VLAN.
-Be sure, that ge 0/0 is the gateway of VLAN 10 and on the same Access Port connection as the Switch.
-If you Connect Access Port VLAN 20 with the Gateway of VLAN 10, the Inter-VLAN routing wont work.
+You need to configure the Default-Gateway on the interface for the VLAN.
+Be sure, that ge 0/0 is the gateway of VLAN 10 and on the same Access-Port connection as the switch.
+If you connect Access-Port VLAN 20 with the Gateway of VLAN 10, the Inter-VLAN routing wont work.

 Router(config)#
 ```bash